 Unless stated otherwise, the discussion in this prospectus supplement of our business includes our direct and indirect subsidiaries.
-Unless stated otherwise or the context otherwise requires, the terms "we," "us" and "our" refer to us and our direct and indirect subsidiaries on a consolidated basis.
+Unless stated otherwise or the context otherwise requires, the terms "we," "us" and "our" refer to Charter Communications, Inc. and its direct and indirect subsidiaries on a consolidated basis.